-The early planning stages of work has begun on the three projects that were voted in by residents in the Northeast Bellevue neighborhood area in 2017:
+These three projects were voted in by residents in the Northeast Bellevue neighborhood area in 2017:

-Ardmore Playground Improvement: This project includes toilet facilities, fencing and playground equipment modifications.
-The existing post and rail fencing around the playground will be replaced with new black vinyl chain link fencing.
-The open entry to the play area will be moved from the north side to the east side or west side of the playground.
-In addition, a new playground sandbox with "digger" equipment will be installed within the existing footprint of the playground area.
-The existing bouncers will be replaced with a teeter totter.
-The clubhouse will be replaced with a new rotating climber.
-These improvements will be added to the scope of a planned project to replace the playground equipment.
+Ardmore Playground Improvement: This project included fencing and playground equipment modifications.
+The existing post and rail fencing around the playground was replaced with new black vinyl chain link fencing.
+The open entry to the play area was moved from the north side to the east side or west side of the playground.
+In addition, a new playground sandbox with "digger" equipment was installed within the existing footprint of the playground area.
+The existing bouncers were replaced with a teeter totter.
+The clubhouse was replaced with a new rotating climber.
+These improvements were added to the scope of a planned project to replace the playground equipment.
 Project Completed: Summer 2019.

-Ardmore Park Trail: This project will provide a four-foot-wide, multi-use trail through Ardmore Park.
-The project will include two wayfinding trail bollards and a 40-foot-long pedestrian bridge over the stream.
-The trail will begin at the northeast corner of Ardmore Park, north of NE 26th Court and travel southwest until intersecting with the existing trail.
-This project will bring an existing social trail into compliance with the City of Bellevue trail standards, as well as incorporate reforestation and habitat enhancement opportunities for community volunteer participation.
-Project Status: Consultant has started permitting process.
+Ardmore Park Trail: This project provided for a four-foot-wide, multi-use trail through Ardmore Park.
+The project included two wayfinding trail bollards and a 40-foot-long pedestrian bridge over the stream.
+The trail begins at the northeast corner of Ardmore Park, north of NE 26th Court and travels southwest until intersecting with the existing trail.
+This project brought an existing social trail into compliance with the City of Bellevue trail standards, as well as incorporated reforestation and habitat enhancement opportunities for community volunteer participation.
 Project Manager: Chris Vandall.
 Project Completed: Fall 2019.

 Please contact project managers with any questions regarding specific projects or feel free to contact NEP Coordinator, Theresa Cuthill at firstname.lastname@example.org or 425-452-4186.